aanujkhurana/Circuit-board-game/README.md

 3. Run the simulation to observe the behavior of the logic circuit.

 Feel free to contribute by suggesting improvements or adding new features to the logic circuit simulation.

+## Acknowledgments

+Thank you for your interest in this logic circuit simulation!

 ## License